Engin-Boot/pong-stage-RV313/Stage0/PlayingCategory/Offline.md

 ### Scenario : First player is System

-Given : The game running on system and the First Player is selected and ready to play.
+Given : The game running on system and First Player selected and ready to play.

 When : We select play offline.